pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 <div class="w-full md:w-1/2">
   <h3>Prerequisites</h3>
-  <p>In order to complete this challenge, you'll need a couple things set up in advance.</p>
+  <p>In order to complete this challenge, you'll need a couple of things set up in advance.</p>
   <ul>
     <li>
       A <a href="https://app.pulumi.com/signup" target="_blank" rel="noopener noreferrer">Pulumi account</a>